Main Content

 Specify Batch mode with nclaunch (Cadence Xcelium)

-Specify Batch mode with vsim (Mentor Graphics ModelSim)
+Specify Batch mode with vsim (Siemens ModelSim)

 Apply Stimuli to Cosimulation Session with force Command

-After you establish a connection between the HDL simulator and MATLAB, you can then apply stimuli to the test bench or component cosimulation environment.
+After you establish a connection between the HDL simulator and MATLAB, you can then apply stimuli to the testbench or component cosimulation environment.
 One way of applying stimuli is through the iport parameter of the linked MATLAB function.
 This parameter forces signal values by deposit.

 Other ways to apply stimuli include issuing force commands in the HDL simulator main window (for ModelSim, you can also use the Edit > Clock option in the ModelSim Signals window).